Best Flowers To Grow In Your Container Garden

 Cineraria needs good drainage and thrives in full sun (if kept cool enough), although it can also thrive in partial shade.

-Keep cineraria moist but not damp, and never let it fully dry out.
-You'll have a better chance of succeeding if you use large pots and plenty of good, moisture-retaining potting soil.
-Cineraria, like most heavy-flowering plants, has to be fertilized on a regular basis.
+Keep cineraria moist but not damp, and never let the soil fully dry out.
+You'll have a better chance of succeeding using large pots and plenty of good, moisture-retaining potting soil.
+Cineraria, like most heavy-flowering plants, has to be fertilized regularly.

 This mounding plant is equally at home in groups or on its lonesome.
 Climbing Jenny, for example, is a spiller plant.